RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-07/customizing-interactive-grid.md

 ![](./images/delete-column-group11.png " ")

-9. You want to display the ID column and exclude the ID column from DML operations.
+9. Suppose you want to display the ID column and exclude the ID column from DML operations.
 Under **Page Rendering > Project Tasks** Interactive Grid, expand Columns and select **ID**.
 Navigate to **Identification** and Set Type to **Display Only**, then Navigate to **Source** and Click on **Query Only** to enable.
 Click **Save and Run Page**.
 ![](./images/set-id-col-attributes11.png " ")